JoseACortes/USDASummer2025/Presentations/USDAInternMeetings/OpeningPresentation/ContentAndTranscript.md

         AB
 ```

-*I am working with Dr Korzeniowski Dr. Tobert, Dr. Galina and Dr Kravetski on the MINS project.
-We are using gamma spectroscopy to measure soil carbon content in the field.
+*I am working with Dr Korzeniowski Dr. Tobert, Dr. Galina and Dr Kravetski on the MINS project.*

+# Meet the machines

+*We are using gamma spectroscopy to measure soil carbon content in the field.
 This is the machine we're working on, this is me next to the machine when I went to visit the lab in Auburn, Alabama.
 The machine is called MINS, which stands for Mobile In Situ Spectroscopy.*

 # Development